zverok/magic_cloud/README.md

 (it's faster to find place for all words on larger image) and used rotation algorithm (vertical+horizontal words only is significantly faster - and, on my opinion, better looking - than "cool" free-rotated-words cloud).
-It even depends on font - dense font like Impact takes mor time to being layed out than sparse Tahoma.
+It even depends on font - dense font like Impact takes more time to lay out than sparse Tahoma.

 Major performance eater is perfect collision detection, which Wordle-like cloud needs.
-MagicCloud for now uses really dumb algortihm with some not-so-dumb optimizations.
+MagicCloud for now uses really dumb algorithm with some not-so-dumb optimizations.
 You can look into `lib/magic_cloud/collision_board.rb` - everything can be optimized is there; especially in `CollisionBoard#collides?` method.

-I assume, for example, that naive rewriting of code in there as a C extension can help significantly.
+I assume, for example, that naive rewriting of code in there as a C extension would help significantly.

 Another possible way is adding some smart tricks, which eliminate as much of pixel-by-pixel comparisons as possible (some of already made are